ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 > [!IMPORTANT]
 > Potentially, everyone included in an information barrier policy can be blocked from communicating with others in Microsoft Teams.
 When people affected by information barrier policies are part of the same team or group chat, they might be removed from those chat sessions and further communication with the group might not be allowed.
 However, information barriers will not apply to email communications or to file sharing through SharePoint Online or OneDrive.

 Currently, information barrier policies are defined and managed in Office 365 by using PowerShell cmdlets.
 This is typically done by a compliance administrator or a global administrator, and requires familiarity with PowerShell cmdlets (and parameters).
+To learn more, see [PowerShell (for defining information barriers)](information-barriers-policies.md#powershell).

 ## Required licenses and permissions